Remote Sensing and Geographic Information Systems - PgDip, MSc

 Summary

-Designed to provide an up-to-date content and experience of both Remote Sensing and Geographic Information Systems (GIS) topics, this course incorporates theoretical materials and extensive hands-on exercises covering aspects such as acquisition, manipulation, analysis and interpretation of various forms of geospatial data.
-Graduates of this course are expected to have a broad overview of the fields of Remote Sensing and GIS, to have extensive practical experience of a wide range of relevant software packages, and to be able to operate at a professional level in the geospatial industry.
-The programme aims to satisfy an industrial and public sector demand for science-qualified geospatial personnel who can use remote sensing data and advanced spatial analytical skills to interpret big data and thus inform planning and development in a variety of disciplines.
+This course offers up-to-date content and experience in both Remote Sensing and Geographic Information Systems (GIS).
+It combines theoretical materials with extensive hands-on exercises, covering the acquisition, manipulation, analysis, and interpretation of various forms of geospatial data.
+Graduates will gain a comprehensive overview of Remote Sensing and GIS, practical experience with a wide range of relevant software packages, and the ability to operate professionally in the geospatial industry.

-If you don't want to study for a PgDip or Masters, you can take individual modules or a PgCert (4 modules), which aims to provide a solid grounding in the principles and practice of both Remote Sensing and GIS.
+If you don't want to study for a PG Diploma or Masters, you can take individual modules or a PG Certificate (4 modules) that provides a solid grounding in the principles and practice of Remote Sensing and GIS.

-To widen access and maximise the learning opportunities, this course is taught in fully online distance learning format, and is offered in part-time mode.
+To maximise accessibility and learning opportunities, this course is delivered fully online in a part-time format.

 We’d love to hear from you!